-A: Your employee count should be based on the average number of "full-time employees" (see FAQ: How is the term "full-time employee" defined?) in the Bay Area carried on your payroll over the course of the most recent three-month period.
+A: Your employee count should be based on the average number of "full-time employees" (see FAQ above) in the Bay Area carried on your payroll over the course of the most recent three-month period.
 Seasonal or temporary employees who work less than 120 days per year, and "field employees" as defined below, are both excluded.